jignaciocastro8/99-7-citric-liquid-jignaciocastro8/README.md

 Model aspects added or deleted:

--The interface *IUnit* is created, wich is implemneted by *WildUnit* and *BossUnit* classes.
+- The interface **IUnit** is created, wich is implemented by *WildUnit* and *BossUnit* classes.
 Its function is to separate the unit's behavior from the player's.

--The interface *IPlayer* is created to represent the player behavior.It is implemented by *Player* class only
+- The interface *IPlayer* is created to represent the player behavior.
+It is implemented by *Player* class only.

--The *Board* class was deleted and replaced by a *BoardController* wich is explained later.
+- The *Board* class was deleted and replaced by a *BoardController* wich is explained later.

--panelFactory package is created in boardPackage.
+- The panelFactory package is created in boardPackage.
 The first contains classes related to the factory pattern that is implemented for panel creation, it uses a *IPanelFactory* interface that has the (abstract) method *createWithKey(int key)* and creates a panel with key as its id.
 The classes *TypePanelFactory* with Type the panel's type, implement this abstract method in the expected way.

--charactersFactory package is created in gameCharacter package.
+- The charactersFactory package is created in gameCharacter package.
 This package contains classes related to the factory pattern that is implemented for characters (player, wilds, bosses) creation, it uses the *ICharacterFactory* that has the (abstract) method *create("player information")*.
 This method is implemented by *WildFactory*, *BossFactory*.
 Besides, *PlayersFactory* implements *IPlayerFactory* wich is another interface that implementes *ICharacterFactory*.
 This *IPlayerFactory* has method that allow us to create more specialized player.

--playerState package is created to put classes that represents a player state: *MovingState*, *WaitingOnPanelState*, *NeutralState* and *RecoveryState*.
+- The playerState package is created to put classes that represents a player state: *MovingState*, *WaitingOnPanelState*, *NeutralState* and *RecoveryState*.
 All this classes implements the *IPlayerState* with methods that enables to do a double dispatch execution to know the player state.

--GameController: On the controller package, the game controller is implemented.
+- GameController: On the controller package, the game controller is implemented.
 It is separated in 3 specialized classes that handles different structures of the game: *PlayerController* , *BoardController*, *UnitController*.
 The name of this classes explains the part of the game that deals with.
 Each one of this classes implements its corresponding interface *IPlayerController*